 The book is both long and complicated.

-In the first example, both parts of the sentence have a subject-verb structure (technically, these are two complete sentences).
-In the second example, the conjunctions are joining two verb phrases: will call and will send flowers.
-If you’re going to use not only, be sure to follow it with but also (or but…as well or but…too).
+In the first example, both parts of the sentence have a subject-verb structure.
+Our second example has conjunctions that are joining two verb phrases: will call and will send flowers.
+If you’re going to use not only, be sure to follow it with but also (or but … as well or but … too).

-In the third example, both…and are joining she and I, subject pronouns for the verb have completed.
-In the last example, the conjunctions are joining two adjectives describing book: long and complicated.
+In the third example, both … and are joining she and I, subject pronouns for the verb have completed.
+The last example has conjunctions that are joining two adjectives describing book: long and complicated.
 In these cases, you could choose to drop both:

 She and I have completed the coursework.